bjornbytes/lovr-docs/guides/Compiling.md

 First, make sure the Java JDK is installed.

 Then, the Android SDK and NDK need to be installed.
-The version to install depends on the devices being targeted:
+The SDK version to install depends on the devices being targeted:

 - Version 26: Oculus Quest.
 - Version 21: Oculus Quest and Oculus Go.
+- Version 29: Pico Neo 2.

 The Android command line tools can be found on the Android website or installed using a package manager.
 The command line tools contain a tool named `sdkmanager` that can be used to install